FengleiFan/IndependentEvaluation/README.md

 1. For PIPO-FAN code, the saved model named "resunet_checkpoint_final.pth" was not uploaded due to its large size.

-2. For Figure 17, you need to download cifar-100 dataset.
+2. For Figure 17, you need to download cifar-100 dataset first.

 The complete file can be obtained from Google Drive https://drive.google.com/drive/folders/1836f_sruRBG19BVEp-905CR6JNS5o5cs?usp=sharing